ManageIQ/react-ui-components/README.md

 ```

 ### Development tools
-You can choose from three ways of how to code and test your application on local machine.

 To create new set of components you can create new folder inside `src/` folder with `index.js` as entrypoint to your new
 components, where you will export [components|reducers|actions] for other application to use.
 To create custom styles for
 your components, create `[style|styles|index].scss` next to `index.js` as entrypoint to your styles.

+To properly use storybook and tests you have to create two folders inside your component's folder.

+1. `stories` for storybook
+2. `tests` for jest tests

+### Local development
+You can choose from three ways of how to code and test your application on local machine.

 #### 1. `[npm|yarn] start`